RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. code-block:: bash

    cd /opt/otobo
-    scripts/backup.pl --backup-type migratefromotrs # it's OK that the command knows only about the otobo database, only last line is relevant sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /home/bernhard/devel/OTOBO/otobo/2021-03-31_13-36-55/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
+   scripts/backup.pl --backup-type migratefromotrs # it's OK that the command knows only about the otobo database, only last line is relevant
+   # Replace the path to the .sql file with your actual backup path!
+   sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /path/to/your/backup/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
    double check with `select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';

-5. Start the web server for OTOBO again
+1. Start the web server for OTOBO again

-6. Proceed with step 5, that is with running ``migration.pl``.
+2. Proceed with step 5, that is with running ``migration.pl``.

 .. note::

    If migrating to OTOBO version greater or equal 10.1 the script ``/opt/otobo/scripts/DBUpdate-to-10.1.pl`` has to be executed, to create the tables ``stats_report`` & ``data_storage``, which were newly added in version 10.1.

 Optional Step: Streamlined Migration of the Database (only for Experts and Special Scenarios)